A Guide To Shareholder Roles And Rights In Malaysia

 So, what are the roles and rights of a shareholder in a company?

-Roles of a Shareholder
+Roles of a shareholder

 We list out below some of the examples where a shareholder needs to play his role in the company: